 There are many parameters and values that must be chosen from and specified when you bind a DB2 application program.
-The vast array of options at our disposal can render the whole process extremely confusing - especially if you don't bind on a daily basis.
+With so many options the whole process can be extremely confusing - especially if you don't BIND on a daily basis.
 And even if you do, some of the options still might be confusing if you rarely have to change them.
 You know what I'm talking about, parameters like ACQUIRE, RELEASE, VALIDATE, and DEGREE.

-It is not the intent of this article to delve into the myriad bind options and give you advice on which to use when.
+It is not the intent of this article to explain (pardon the pun) these parameters or to give you advice on which to use when.
 There are many articles and books, as well as the IBM DB2 manuals that you can use to guide you along that path.
 Suffice it to say, that there are some standard parameters and values that should be chosen "most of the time" in certain situations.
 As such, a wise DBA group will set up canned routines for the programmers to use for compiling and binding their applications.
-Choices such as: "CICS transaction," "DB2 batch," or "analytical query" can be presented to the developer and then, based on which of the various types of programs and environments that are available, the canned script can choose the proper bind options.
+Choices such as: "CICS transaction", "DB2 batch", or "analytical query" can be presented to the developer and then, based on which of the various types of programs and environments that are available, the canned script can choose the proper BIND options.
 Doing so can greatly diminish the problems that can be encountered when the "wrong" parameters or values are chosen at bind time.

 This same process can be put in place for production binding to ensure that the appropriate parameters and values are chosen.
 This is especially useful when the binds are not done by a DBA, but are automated in production or done by a less-experienced change control clerk.

-Of course, there should always be a method for overriding the "standard" values for special situations, although these overrides should not be available to anyone other than a well-trained individual (DBA or otherwise).
+Of course, there should always be a method for over-riding the "standard" values for special situations, although these overrides should not be available to anyone other than a well-trained individual (DBA or otherwise).